Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

 </table>
 ```

-And of course our default CSS, nothing fancy here so change it however you would like.
+And of course our default CSS.
+Nothing fancy here so change it however you would like.

 ```css
 table {
   border-collapse: collapse;